 - I'm interested in a course in a department that we don't have at F&M (communication, criminal justice, education or engineering, for example).
 How do I know if I can receive credit for this here?

 - How many major/minor courses can I fulfill abroad?
-Are there any department-specific policies regarding off-campus study of which I should be aware?
+Are there any department-specific policies or restrictions regarding off-campus study of which I should be aware?

 - Are there particular requirements you recommend that I should or should not try to complete abroad?

-Once you have completed an application to an off-campus study program, you will be directed to complete the course pre-approval process.
-This process is very important in ensuring that the courses you take off-campus are appropriate for credit at F&M and help you stay on track for graduation.
+Once you have completed an application to an off-campus study program, you will be directed to the course pre-approval process.
+This process is very important in ensuring that the courses you take off campus are appropriate for credit at F&M and ensure you stay on track for graduation.
 It is recommended that you gain approval for courses in advance, including first-choice courses and several back-ups.

-You will also be required to submit your finalized course registration to F&M before your program's course add/drop date.
+Once on-site, students are required to submit finalized course registrations to F&M before the program's course add/drop date.
 You will receive more instructions about this process in your off-campus study application once your program has begun.

-For all programs except the Advanced Studies in England program and the Summer Travel Courses, grades from off-campus study program courses will appear on your Franklin & Marshall transcript, but they will not be calculated into your cumulative GPA.
+For all programs except the Advanced Studies in England program and the Summer Travel Courses, letter grades from off-campus study program courses will appear on the Franklin & Marshall transcript, but they will not be calculated into the cumulative GPA.

 This means that off-campus grades will not affect scholarship eligibility or rank in class.
-However, many graduate and professional schools will consider these grades as part of your GPA and will recompute all grades together in considering your application for acceptance.
+However, many graduate and professional schools will consider these grades as part of the GPA and will recompute all grades when considering applications.
 Again, the Advanced Studies in England program and Summer Travel Courses are the only exceptions to this policy; for these programs, grades will appear on the F&M transcript and be calculated into a student's GPA.